Get Tech Tips

-Well, I really wasn't sure other than that the category 4 is rated for more demanding conditions.
-So I did some research and dug into IEC 61010-1 and found that category 3 is rated for most uses OTHER than outdoor utility connections and category 4 meters are rated for all uses.
+Well, I really wasn't sure, but I knew that the category 4 meter is rated for more demanding conditions.
+So, I did some research and dug into IEC 61010-1.
+I found that category 3 is rated for most uses OTHER than outdoor utility connections, and category 4 meters are rated for all uses.

-There are also some voltage considerations and limitations to the different categories but the primary difference is not the regular duty but the high voltage transients.
-High voltage transients are often called “surges” or spikes and are most likely when working on outdoor transformers and distribution panels.
+There are also some voltage considerations and limitations to the different categories, but the primary difference is not the regular duty but the high voltage transients.
+High voltage transients are often called “surges” or spikes and are most common when working on outdoor transformers and distribution panels.

-Rubber meets the road is that for HVAC use a category 3 meter is likely going to do the job but if you ever work in main panels, or outdoor transformers go for a cat 4 meter.
+Rubber meets the road because a category 3 meter is likely going to do the job for HVAC use.
+However, if you ever work in main panels or outdoor transformers, go for a cat 4 meter.

 P.S. – Fluke has a great info sheet on this HERE.